Institut Français d'Archéologie de Beyrouth: History and mission

 The idea of establishing a French archaeological institute in Beirut dates back to the late 19th century, when the French orientalist and archaeologist Charles Clermont-Ganneau proposed in 1882, then again in 1899, the creation of a station d'archéologie orientale" (oriental archaeology station) in Beirut, dependent on the École française du Caire.
 However, this proposal did not materialize until after World War II, when the French government sought to maintain its cultural and scientific influence in the Levant following the end of the French Mandate for Syria and Lebanon in 1946.
 The IFAB was officially established by the French Ministry of Foreign Affairs on 5 June 1946, under the patronage of the University of Paris and the Académie des Inscriptions et Belles-Lettres.
-The institute was initially housed in the historic Beyhum House, a building acquired by the French government in 1910.
+The institute was housed in the historic Beyhum House, a building acquired by the French government in 1910.
 The house, constructed in 1850 by Hadj Abdallah Beyhum, had previously served as a hospice for the Little Sisters of the Poor and as a soldiers' home during World War II.